Fault Diagnosis and Prognosis Capabilities for Wind Turbine Hydraulic Pitch Systems: Structural Analysis of the Benchmark Model

+The modelling needed for fault-tolerant design pertains to the topology of the system and is based on the individual relations between the variables.
+This is done through formulation of \emph{constraints}.
+When modelling to obtain overall functional relations, it is desirable not to predefine what is input and what is output of individual function blocks, but rather state that there are relations between these variables, constrained by given relations.
+Such constraints were described in the modelling Sections \mbox{\ref{ch2_1}} to \mbox{\ref{ch2_3}}.
+Modelling for fault-tolerance is therefore conveniently done using the principles of behavioural modelling, where constraints $c$ describe how variables are related.
+Let variables be $x, z$ where $x$ are unknown, $z$ are known (input $u$ or output $y$), and disturbances are $d$.
+Let $g_{s}$ and $g_{d}$ denote functions; then constrains can be static $(c_s)$ or dynamic $(c_d)$ :

+where $g_s$ and $g_d$ can be linear or nonlinear.
+Derivatives of variables can be explicit or implicit in the constraints.

-A mathematical model of a system can be translated into a set of constraints for it.
-The violation of some of them is an indication that a fault occurred, as the model is not able to describe the correct dynamics anymore.
-By combining the information of the constraints with the knowledge of the possible faults that may enter the plant, it is possible to understand which of the latter are detectable and, eventually, isolable, with the given plant configuration.
-It is worth remarking that these properties only depend on the system's structure and not on the design of the diagnostic system.
-Thus, a structural analysis advises on possibilities for detectability and isolability of faults in a system based on the knowledge of its structure, i.e., its \emph{structural detectability and isolability} properties.
+A violation of one or more constraints is an indication that some fault has occurred, as the model is not able to describe the correct dynamics anymore.
+By combining the information of the constraints with the knowledge of the possible faults that may enter the plant, it is possible to understand which of the latter are detectable and, eventually, isolable, for a given plant configuration (e.g. sensor placement list).
+It is worth noting that these properties only depend on the system's structure and not on the design of the diagnostic system.
+Thus, a structural analysis advises on possibilities for detectability and isolability of faults in a system based on the knowledge of its structure.
+This provides us with its generic \emph{structural detectability and isolability} properties.